nestorjgc/snapchat-interview/README.md

-# Welcome to my snapchat project!
+# Welcome to my snapchat project

 # React with Bootstraps.
 Library: